Home gardening questions? Call 1-888-678-3464

 1040 S Winter St. 2020

 Adrian, Michigan 49221

 Marissa Schuh is a commercial vegetable production educator covering multiple counties in southeast Michigan.
 Through Michigan State University Extension, she works with commercial vegetable producers, regardless of size or target market, to develop and maintain production strategies that are profitable and sustainable.
-She meets one-on-one with producers to perform pest and disease scouting and identification, as well as provides consultation on production concerns.
-She also reports on timely emergent issues, creates educational resources, and organizes programming.
+She meets one-on-one with producers to perform pest and disease scouting and identification as well as provides consultation on production concerns.
+She also reports on emergent issues, creates educational resources, participates in on-farm research and organizes programming.
+Other areas Marissa works in include pollinator health and on-farm food safety.
+In addition, she teaches entomology in the agriculture program at Monroe County Community College.
 She has a B.A. from Luther College (Decorah, IA) in Biology and English, and an M.S. in Entomology from Michigan State University.

 June 21, 2017 | Crops are flowering and fruiting, growers wrapping up planting and beginning harvesting.
 Things are going smoothly, but have an eye out for pests.